nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 theme: readthedocs
 ```

 To recreate the look of [CFDE training website](https://cfde-training-and-engagement.readthedocs-hosted.com/en/latest/), we will install an external MkDocs theme called [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).
 List of all available external MkDocs themes can be found at [MkDocs wiki page](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
+Choose either `pip` or `conda` to install  the material theme.

 === "pip install"